-Transportation spending has often prioritized high-cost capital projects most notably highway infrastructure.
-Within public transit this may reflect proposals for commuter, light rail, and even bus rapid transit service that may serve relatively wealthy and less diverse constituencies.
-Attracting new riders, even in small numbers, can be prioritized to the detriment of projects that would improve service for existing riders.
+Transportation spending has often prioritized high-cost capital projects-most notably highway infrastructure, but within public transportation including commuter, light rail, and even bus rapid transit service, for example-that serve relatively wealthy and less diverse constituencies than, for example, increased operational funding for local bus service.
+Attracting new riders, even in small numbers, can be prioritized to the detriment of projects that would improve service for existing riders, when in reality both goals are important.
 These decisions are often driven by regional politics, particularly when suburban jurisdictions are overrepresented on transit agency boards.
-The inequitable result is costly transit lines that run to low-density suburbs, yielding anemic ridership and wasting taxpayer dollars, often in service of political optics, financial gains for real estate owners and the construction industry, and the mythical (and debunked45) "choice rider".
+The inequitable result is costly transit lines that run to low-density suburbs, yielding anemic ridership and wasting taxpayer dollars to support low-quality, financially inefficient transit service to the people who need it least-often in service of political optics, financial gains for real estate owners and the construction industry, and the mythical (and debunked) "choice rider".

-The ongoing suburbanization of poverty complicates this dynamic and creates new challenges, as shifting demographics erode the long-standing alignment between the geographies best-suited to transit investment (high density, inner-city areas) and low-income and people of color. ^{46/47}
+The ongoing suburbanization of poverty complicates this dynamic and creates new challenges, as shifting demographics erode the long-standing alignment between the geographies best-suited to transit investment (high density, inner-city areas) and low-income and people of color.
+48/49

 Inequities can also arise when funding is reallocated from high-cost capital projects.
 The State of Maryland's 2015 cancellation of funding to support the Red Line light rail project is a particularly egregious case.
-The \$2.9 billion Red Line would have provided improved transportation access particularly to low-income and communities of color in Baltimore.
-Governor Larry Hogan canceled the project in favor of funding highway capacity projects throughout the rest of the state.
+The \$2.9 billion Red Line would have provided improved transportation access particularly to low-income, communities of color in Baltimore, and Governor Larry Hogan canceled the project in favor of funding highway capacity projects throughout the rest of the state.
 To compensate, the state pledged a comparatively meager \$135 million to the Maryland MTA's "BaltimoreLink" bus network redesign.
 Maryland also maintained its pledge to fund the Purple Line METRO extension, a similarly expensive rail project serving the comparatively wealthy Maryland suburbs of Washington, DC.

 On the other side of the DC metro region, the Commonwealth of Virginia has adopted a performance-based budget-allocation scheme that prioritizes investments on the basis of transparent criteria applied consistently to every project-a process mandated by state legislation.
-The Virginia Department of Transportation (VDOT) SMART SCALE program awards points to projects that are projected to improve access to jobs for low-income, minority, and limited-English-speaking residents, explicitly embedding equity-advancing principles in the agency's decision-making process48.
+The Virginia Department of Transportation (VDOT) SMART SCALE program awards points to projects that are projected to improve access to jobs for low-income, minority, and limited-English-speaking residents, explicitly embedding equity-advancing principles in the agency's decision-making process.
 The program's technocratic design limits the potential for discriminatory political influence, though it does not ensure that equity-advancing projects will receive funding because its equity criterion is only one factor among many.

 The Minneapolis City Council also passed a capital spending resolution for street maintenance and safety improvements in April 2016, with a mandate to advance equity.
 With this mandate, City of Minneapolis staff developed a set of quantitative and qualitative project evaluation criteria in which nearly 50 percent of possible points are awarded based on concentration of people of color, low-income populations, low vehicle-ownership, and overall population density.
-23 percent of city streets in Minneapolis run through areas of concentrated poverty where residents are mainly persons of color.
-As a result of the equity mandate, 40 percent of the projects funded in the capital program through 2022 are located in those areas49.
+As a result, while 23 percent of city streets run through areas of concentrated poverty where residents are mainly persons of color, 40 percent of the projects funded in the capital program through 2022 are located in those areas.